Manage your responsive display ads

-Logos are optional, and you may upload up to 5 different logos.
+Logos are optional, and you may upload up to five different logos.
 If you choose not to provide a logo, Google will provide a neutral icon, such as a globe, or the first letter of your brand name.
-Keep the following in mind when you provide a logo:
+Bear the following in mind when you provide a logo:

 - You may upload a logo with a 1:1 or 4:1 aspect ratio (it’s recommended to upload your logo using both).

-- Be sure that your logo is centered and cropped carefully.
+- Make sure that your logo is centered and cropped carefully.

 - Avoid adding any small text or additional “flair” with the logo.